 The built-in touchpad is a PS/2- compatible pointing device that senses movement on its surface.
 The cursor responds to your finger movements on the touchpad.
-In addition, the two click buttons provide the same functionality as a computer mouse, while the scroll key enables easy up and down scrolling in documents and web pages.
+In addition, the two click buttons provide the same functionality as a computer mouse, while the scroll key enables easy 4-way scrolling in documents and web pages.